Nati-ayele/html-portfolio/README.md

 ### End-to-End Request Flow

-1. A client sends a request to the load balancer (lb-01) via HTTP or HTTPS.
+1. A client sends a request to the load balancer via HTTP or HTTPS.
-2. HAProxy forwards the request to either Web-01 or Web-02.
+2. HAProxy forwards the request to one of the app servers.
 3. Nginx on the selected server:
    - Serves static frontend files for /
    - Proxies /api/ requests to the local FastAPI backend